antiproblemist/india-coronavirus-tracker-api/README.md

 All endpoints are located at https://dsd7azv2bl.execute-api.ap-south-1.amazonaws.com/production and are accessible via https.
 For instance: you can get data per state by using this URL: https://dsd7azv2bl.execute-api.ap-south-1.amazonaws.com/production/data

-You can open the URL in your browser to further inspect the response.
-Or you can make this curl call in your terminal to see the prettified response:
+You can open the URL in your browser to further inspect the response or you can make this curl call in your terminal to see the prettified response:

 `curl https://dsd7azv2bl.execute-api.ap-south-1.amazonaws.com/production/data | json_pp`